 The Chair of Council is Mrs Victoria Hayman.

-Council Members In Attendance are: Mrs Jann Robinson (Principal), Ms Jane Hughes (Business Manager), Ms Jessica Apperley (ASC).
+Council Members In Attendance are: Mr Geoff Lancaster (Principal), Ms Jane Hughes (Business Manager).

 St Luke's Grammar School is part of the Anglican Schools Corporation (ASC), which caters for the academic, spiritual and pastoral needs of over 10,000 students in NSW, ranging in age from four to eighteen years.
 Currently administering 18 independent schools, the Corporation provides education of the highest quality delivered in a nurturing, caring, Christian environment.